Women are dramatically under-represented in the digital sector as compared with other UK industries – and their entry into the field is falling.

 Statistics like these press home the need for both men and women working in the industry to encourage and inspire more ambitious women to launch and develop careers in digital.

-Brighton Digital Women exists to do just this – and one of the ways in which we try to achieve this is by celebrating female digital role models and enabling our members to learn from their successes.
+Brighton Digital Women exists to do just this.
+One of the ways in which we try to achieve this is by celebrating female digital role models and enabling our members to learn from their successes.

 There are a growing number of dynamic, forward-thinking women in the UK digital sector who are not only successful in their own fields, but who are also leading and designing initiatives to get women and young people more excited about digital.

-In this post I highlight five female digital leaders, from varied backgrounds, who are heading initiatives, companies or organisations who promote digital literacy and mentor those wanting to build a career in digital.
+In this post I highlight 5 female digital leaders, from varied backgrounds, who are heading initiatives, companies or organisations who promote digital literacy and mentor those wanting to build a career in digital.

 1) Martha Lane Fox, Baroness Lane-Fox of Soho @marthalanefox

-There’s so much to say about Martha Lane Fox’s achievements that it’s hard to know where to start – so the summary below is only a small slice of her breathtaking career.
+There’s so much to say about Martha Lane Fox’s achievements that it’s hard to know where to start.
+The summary below is only a small slice of her breathtaking career!

 The narrative begins with her founding Europe’s largest travel and leisure website lastminute.com in 1998 at the age of 25, which she sold in 2005 for £557 million.